objectlabs/maker/README.md

 ### The ```o``` operator

 The ```o``` operator is used to make objects.
-The operator takes a single object datum argument and returns an object based off the supplied specification.
+The operator takes a single object datum argument and returns an object based on the supplied specification.
 The specification is an object that consists
 of:

 * A ```_type``` field, whose value may be either a ```Function``` or or another object.

-* A foo baer
+* A series of name / value pairs specifying the fields of the object

+##### Some examples

 The empty object